rayocom/rayocom-website/docs/welcome/intro.md

 sidebar_position: 1
 ---

-# Introduction to Angany.ai
+# Introduction to Rayocom  Ai

-Welcome to Angany.ai - an AI-powered voice agent platform that enhances your telecommunications infrastructure.
+Welcome to Rayocom  Ai - an AI-powered voice agent platform that enhances your telecommunications infrastructure.
 Our platform enables intelligent voice interactions, streamlines call routing, and improves customer experiences.

 ## Key Features